Reviewed March 9 2022

 DTA reviews (“reevaluate") eligibility for most TAFDC recipients every six months.
 DTA reviews households once a year if the adults are on SSI or the adult is a grandparent or other relative who is not and does not have to be in the assistance unit.
 See

 - DTA will schedule a telephone interview at least 30 days before the deadline for your review.
 You can reschedule the date and time if you need to.
-If a telephone interview doesn’t work for you or you have a Heightened Level of Security, see Can domestic violence survivors and others get extra confidentiality protections?, go to the local DTA office and ask for an in-person interview.
+You can ask for a virtual Zoom meeting if that is better for you.
+See What proofs do you need?
+If a telephone or Zoom meeting doesn’t work for you or you have a Heightened Level of Security, see Can domestic violence survivors and others get extra confidentiality protections?, go to the local DTA office and ask for an in-person interview.
 If you miss the interview, DTA will send you a notice of missed interview.

 - As part of the review, you may need to give DTA proofs to show you are eligible for TAFDC.
 If the DTA worker thinks DTA needs more proofs, the worker is supposed to send you a checklist (VC-1) listing the proofs that are needed.
 If the worker does not send you a checklist, the DTA computer will automatically send you a checklist.
 DTA should not ask for proof of things that it already has and that probably did not change.
 106 C.M.R. § 702.230; DTA Online Guide (TAFDC Reevaluations).

 - DTA will stop your benefits if

 - the interview is not completed by the end of reevaluation period,or DTA Online Guide (TAFDC Group Orientation Attendance Tracking)

 - DTA has not received and processed the required proofs before the end of the reevaluation period.